 Traffic On The Road To Freedom #RMF

-Are you looking for the 4M dance floor, if so, click HERE to join the party!
-Otherwise, carry on and thanks for joining me for another edition of Rocktober Music Mewsic Fest, the second annual event hosted by Mary from Jingle Jangle Jungle
+Thanks for joining me for another edition of the Rocktober Music Mewsic Fest, the second annual event hosted by Mary from Jingle Jangle Jungle

 When I began pulling together this post, I came across a few 70s bands that went right over my head.
-I had not heard of them before my discovery.
-Traffic, an English band, is one of them formed by Steve Winwood, Jim Capaldi, Chris Wood, and Dave Mason in 1967.
+One such band is Traffic, an English band, formed by Steve Winwood, Jim Capaldi, Chris Wood, and Dave Mason in 1967.
 I found it interesting that it was Traffic who first recorded the song I always thought belonged to Jim Cocker, Feelin’ Alright in 1968.
 Winnwood left the band in 1969 but by 1970 the group sorta reformed unofficially to record the US Billboard 200 #5 charting album, John Barleycorn Must Die.
 After this, the band varied until 1974 when they broke up again.
 Traffic partially reunited with band members Steve Winwood and Jim Capaldi went on tour with the Grateful Dead, opening for the act at the suggestion of a fan.
 The band released an album to break the top 40 charts in the UK and US, Far from Home.
 In the early Millenium (March 2004), Traffic was inducted into the Rock and Roll Hall of Fame.
 Unfortunately in January of the following year collaboration for any future Traffic mewsic came to an end with Capaldi’s death.
 Did you know because I certainly did not, the 1975 international hit Love Hurts purrformed by Scottish heavy metal band, Nazareth, was also covered by Jim Capaldi?
 It’s true, in fact, Capaldi’s version went to #5 in the UK.

 Now, if that doesn’t blow you outta the water, do you wanna know who did the original cut?
 The squeaky clean 60s, Everly Brothers!